orkhanahmadov/eloquent-repository/README.md

 You can implement `cacheKey()` method in your repository to set cache key.
 Default is model's table name.

+You can set cache time-to-live with `$cacheTTL` property.
+By default it is set to 3600 (1 hour).
-You can implement `cacheTTL()` method in your repository to set cache time-to-live.
-Default is 3600 seconds (1 hour).
+Alternatively you can implement `cacheTTL()` method in your repository to return cache time-to-live value.
+Repository will ignore `$cacheTTL` property value when `cacheTTL()` method is implemented.

 You can implement `invalidateCache($model)` method in your repository to change cache invalidation logic when `update()`, `findAndUpdate()`, `delete()`, `findAndDelete()` methods being used.